15 Tips for Hiring a Content Writer for Your Blog

 I mentioned this in passing up above, the difference between a writer and a blogger.
 I've seen people try to hire writers and then foist a bunch of added responsibilities on them.
 Sometimes it works, but most of the time the writer finds a reason to bail once they have a client that just wants what they're good at.

-Jack of All Trades Swiss Army Knife
+Jack Of All Trades Swiss Army Knife

 It's one thing to have a writer handle things like links in your posts, formatting, and editing.
 It's another thing entirely to try to get your writer to also handle blog images and meta data.
 What you'll end up with is a writer who has to put more time and effort into images than their writing, and the writing will suffer.
 Meanwhile, the images could be stolen – if they aren't aware of copyright for web images – or just sub-par.
 It's better to hire two dedicated specialists than one generalist.